Released: 15th May 2000

 ‘Cause you are my motivation

-Although we’ve previously discussed the subtle filth that was Honey To The Bee, this track is a lot more overt about its intentions – albeit in a very non-explicit manner.
-Lyrics such as: “All of the day, all of the night, you do the things that make me feel so right” leave little to the imagination in terms of the tone of the relationship depicted within the song.
-But there’s never anything specifically tactile directly referenced – realistically because within the confines of her artistic and physical maturity, Billie Piper’s appeal was still primarily toward the younger end of the teen market.
-Although you’d also imagine that Innocent Records was eager to avoid anything that might exacerbate the behaviour of the rabid Five fanbase.
+Though earlier material (Honey To The Bee, in particular) had a sexual subtext, this track is a lot more overt about its intentions, albeit still in a non-explicit manner.
+Nonetheless, lyrics such as: “All of the day, all of the night, you do the things that make me feel so right” leave little to the imagination in terms of the tone of the relationship depicted within the song.
+But there’s never anything specifically tactile directly referenced; realistically because within the confines of her artistic and physical maturity, Billie Piper’s appeal was still primarily toward the younger end of the teen market.
+It also conveniently avoids detailing any behaviour that might be taken as a further sleight by Five‘s rabid fanbase.

-For all of its intentions as a monster pop track, Day & Night still contains fleeting moments that showcase the strengths of Billie’s vocal tone (which we maintain was incredibly underrated).
-The second verse is probably our highlight as the beat eerily drops and reignites.
-There’s quite a tender sadness to the lyrics: “I need you tonight, but you’re not around, I need to hear your voice baby…” and it’s probably the point of the song that gives the best insight into any personal investment that Billie might have had in the song (she did get a songwriting credit after all).
-We also fully appreciate the sheer commitment of the middle-eight to sounding as much a product of the year 2000 as it can.
-Following a complete fade out for a brief second, amidst a twinkling sound effect, we get ad-libbed shouts (“Oh YEAH!”) and the infamous telephoned-in spoken vocal effect (“When you’re coming home”).
+For all of its intentions as a monster pop track, Day & Night still contains fleeting moments that showcase the strengths of Billie Piper’s vocal tone (which remains incredibly underrated).
+The second verse is a highlight, as the beat eerily drops and reignites.
+There’s quite a tender sadness to the lyrics: “I need you tonight, but you’re not around, I need to hear your voice baby…” and it’s probably the part of the song that gives an insight into what Billie Piper was experiencing.
+There’s also much to appreciate about the sheer commitment by which the middle-eight sounds as much a product of the year 2000 as it can.
+Following a complete fade out for a brief second, amidst a twinkling sound effect, there’s an ad-libbed shout (“Oh YEAH!”) and an of-its-time telephoned-in spoken vocal effect (“When you’re coming home”).

 The unmitigated highlight of Day & Night is the chorus.
 Or should that be choruses?
 Not content with just one, the track packs in two and essentially renders itself more chorus than anything else.
-Strictly speaking, the: “‘Cause the only time I think of you, is every day and all night through” section seems like it’s intended as a pre-chorus from a production perspective, but it’s so prominent and hook-laden that we would rewind to earlier in the verses and label the: “You make me feel so right, every day and night” couplet as the transition into the main body of the song.
-The first chorus is more than functional in its own right and comes to a satisfying climax…only to segue into another chorus (“All of the day, all of the night…”) that kicks things up a gear again.
-It’s incredibly well constructed and gives Day & Night a heightened sense of melody befitting of a single that was attempting to reposition its singer alongside her American peers.
+Strictly speaking, the: “‘Cos the only time I think of you, is every day and all night through” section seems like it’s intended as a pre-chorus from a production perspective, but it’s so prominent and hook-laden that the earlier: “You make me feel so right, every day and night” couplet functions better in that regard.
+So, after the first chorus reaches a satisfying climax, it segues into a second one (“All of the day, all of the night…”) that kicks things up a gear again.
+It’s incredibly well constructed and gives Day & Night a heightened sense of melody befitting of a single that was attempting to reposition Billie Piper alongside her American peers.

 The final piece of the puzzle was the music video and needless to say, Day & Night excelled.
-It manages to pack an insane amount of content into just shy of four minutes.
-There are some loose parallels with the Because We Want To video, such as Billie’s sinister passage into what one would presume to be an underground club but transpires to be a stylised sewer.
-Compared to the CGI rhino bouncer from her debut single, this is undoubtedly a grittier setup.
-Across four sets, four outfits and two hairstyles, we’re treated to a plethora of fierce choreography in a series of dance breaks that even go so far as to feature Billie running up walls and flying above the dancers.
-She also looks stunning in the brief solo shots.
+It manages to pack a plethora of content into just shy of four minutes.
+There are some loose parallels with the Because We Want To video, such as Billie Piper’s sinister passage into what one would presume to be an underground club (but transpires to be a stylised sewer).
+Compared to the CGI rhino bouncer from her debut single, this is a busier and more mature setup, utilising four sets, four outfits and two hairstyles.
+The choreography goes hard, even throwing in some stunts (at one point Billie Piper runs up the wall and flies above the backing dancers).
 However, in quintessentially British terms, there is one genuinely iconic scene: the launderette.
-It was a moment that forever changed the relationship of pop fans with their laundry.
-To this day, if we are ever required to visit a launderette, we have to sit on our hands and resist the urge to recreate the climactic scenes of Billie Piper spinning around with an open box of washing powder.
+What pop fan hasn’t since fought the urge to spin around with an open box of washing powder while doing the laundry?

-In chart terms, Day & Night did everything it needed to.
-By debuting at #1, the single kept Billie Piper apace with her chart rivals.
-Perhaps more notably, it reaffirmed that with the right material, she could overcome the swathe of negativity directed towards her.
-For a brief moment, there was absolutely no reason to doubt that Billie Piper could be our Britney Spears.
-Sure, Day & Night’s chart run was somewhat brief – but the momentum was there.
-At least, it was until Innocent Records chose to handle the Walk Of Life campaign in a slightly unusual manner from here on in…
+Commercially, Day & Night did everything it needed in keeping Billie Piper apace with her chart rivals.
+The single sold 104,208 copies to debut at #1, and ended as the 47th biggest-seller of 2000 with 243,000 copies.
+More importantly, it affirmed that with the right material, she could overcome the swathe of negativity directed towards her.
+Indeed, for a brief moment, there was absolutely no reason to believe Billie Piper couldn’t be the UK’s answer to Britney Spears (albeit her success would always likely be on a smaller scale).
+Day & Night created real momentum for a second album, even if Innocent Records chose to handle the campaign in a slightly unusual manner from here on in…